 Short Hills is a somewhat small town located in the state of New Jersey.
 With a population of 14,422 people and three constituent neighborhoods, Short Hills is the 135th largest community in New Jersey.

 Short Hills home prices are not only among the most expensive in New Jersey, but Short Hills real estate also consistently ranks among the most expensive in America.

 Also of interest is that Short Hills has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Short Hills telecommute to their jobs.
-Overall, about 23.16% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 31.64% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Short Hills is an extremely ethnically-diverse town.
 The people who call Short Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Short Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Short Hills include Italian, Irish, Polish, Eastern European, and German.
+Important ancestries of people in Short Hills include Italian, Eastern European, Polish, Irish, and German.

 The most common language spoken in Short Hills is English.
 Other important languages spoken here include Chinese and Langs. of India.